-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Buffalo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Buffalo is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Buffalo who work in office and administrative support (13.80%), management occupations (11.67%), and sales jobs (10.09%).
+Unlike some cities, Buffalo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Buffalo are a mix of both white- and blue-collar jobs.
+Overall, Buffalo is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Buffalo who work in sales jobs (11.43%), office and administrative support (10.60%), and management occupations (10.23%).

-The per capita income in Buffalo in 2010 was $26,837, which is upper middle income relative to Minnesota and the nation.
-This equates to an annual income of $107,348 for a family of four.
+The per capita income in Buffalo in 2018 was $37,285, which is wealthy relative to Minnesota and the nation.
+This equates to an annual income of $149,140 for a family of four.
 However, Buffalo contains both very wealthy and poor people as well.

 The people who call Buffalo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Buffalo residents report their race to be White, followed by Asian.
-Important ancestries of people in Buffalo include Norwegian, Swedish, Irish, and English.
+Important ancestries of people in Buffalo include German, Norwegian, Irish, Swedish, and Polish.

 The most common language spoken in Buffalo is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.